leahzeisner/C4C-Message-Board/README.md

 5. Allow message reporting, and include a red flag icon on any reported messages or messages filtered by the "bad-words" package.

+6. Add functionality to reply to messages and start threads

-6. Allow additional sign-in methods besides email/password, such as Google, Facebook, Apple, Twitter.
+7. Allow additional sign-in methods besides email/password, such as Google, Facebook, Apple, Twitter.

-7. Add additional authentication security via SMS Multi-factor Authentication.
+8. Add additional authentication security via SMS Multi-factor Authentication.

-8. Add styling for mobile use
+9. Add styling for mobile use

 ## How to start the application